meilisearch/specifications/text/0089-tenant-tokens.md

 ##### 2.1.2.4 `apiKeyPrefix` field

 `apiKeyPrefix` permits to verify that the signing API key of the Token is known and valid within MeiliSearch.
 It must contain the first 8 characters of the MeiliSearch API key that generates and signs the Tenant Token.

+The `apiKeyPrefix` can't be generated from a master-key.

 ##### 2.1.2.5 `exp` field